Etruscan language: Demise

-In southern Etruria, the first Etruscan site to be Latinized was Veii, when it was destroyed and repopulated by Romans in 396 BC.
-Caere (Cerveteri), another southern Etruscan town on the coast 45 kilometers from Rome, appears to have shifted to Latin in the late 2nd century BC.
-In Tarquinia and Vulci, Latin inscriptions coexisted with Etruscan inscriptions in wall paintings and grave markers for centuries, from the 3rd century BC until the early 1st century BC, after which Etruscan is replaced by the exclusive use of Latin.
+In southern Etruria the first Etruscan site to be Latinized was Veii, when it was destroyed and repopulated by Romans in 396 BC.
+Caere (Cerveteri), another southern Etruscan town on the coast 45 kilometres from Rome, appears to have shifted to Latin in the late 2nd century BC.
+In Tarquinia and Vulci Latin inscriptions coexisted with Etruscan inscriptions in wall paintings and grave markers for centuries, from the 3rd century BC until the early 1st century BC, after which Etruscan is replaced by the exclusive use of Latin.

-In northern Etruria, Etruscan inscriptions continue after they disappear in southern Etruria.
-At Clusium (Chiusi), tomb markings show mixed Latin and Etruscan in the first half of the 1st century BC, with cases where two subsequent generations are inscribed in Latin and then the third, youngest generation, surprisingly, is transcribed in Etruscan.
-At Perugia, monolingual monumental inscriptions in Etruscan are still seen in the first half of the 1st century BC, while the period of bilingual inscriptions appears to have stretched from the 3rd century to the late 1st century BC.
+In northern Etruria Etruscan inscriptions continue after they disappear in southern Etruria.
+At Clusium (Chiusi) tomb markings show mixed Latin and Etruscan in the first half of the 1st century BC, with cases where two subsequent generations are inscribed in Latin and then surprisingly the third, youngest generation is transcribed in Etruscan.
+At Perugia, monolingual monumental inscriptions in Etruscan are still seen in the first half of the 1st century BC whilst the period of bilingual inscriptions appears to have stretched from the 3rd century to the late 1st century BC.
 The isolated last bilinguals are found at three northern sites.
-Inscriptions in Arezzo include one dated to 40 BC followed by two with slightly later dates, while in Volterra there is one dated to just after 40 BC and a final one dated to 10–20 AD; coins with written Etruscan near Saena have also been dated to 15 BC.
-Freeman notes that in rural areas the language may have survived a bit longer, and that a survival into the late 1st century AD and beyond "cannot wholly be dismissed", especially given the revelation of Oscan writing in Pompeii's walls.
+Inscriptions in Arezzo include one dated to 40 BC followed by two with slightly later dates, whilst in Volterra, there is one dated to just after 40 BC and a final one dated to 10–20 AD; coins with written Etruscan near Saena (Sienna) have also been dated to 15 BC.
+Freeman notes that in rural areas, the language may have survived a bit longer and that survival into the late 1st century AD and beyond "cannot wholly be dismissed", especially given the revelation of Oscan writing on the walls of Pompeii.